-For the analysis of the impact of amoxicillin on gastrointestinal microflora, a stool specimen will be collected in a subset of 200 children at selected sites and frozen.
-The day 0 sample will be collected in the first 24 hours after randomisation in children in the PED group and in the first 24 hours of hospitalisation in the WARD group, if possible, or as soon as possible after initiation of antibiotics.
-The day 28 sample can be taken at home using a custom-made collection kit, which has been evaluated by one of the co-applicants for the use in young children.
-Samples can be brought to the final follow-up visit, when they will be frozen and stored locally and then transferred on dry ice in batches to a central laboratory for processing and storage.
-Alternatively, pre-addressed freepost envelopes will be provided for parents to send the samples directly to the central laboratory (Institute of Child Health, UCL) to be processed and stored.
+For the analysis of the impact of amoxicillin on gastrointestinal microflora, a stool specimen will be collected in a subset of 100 children at selected sites and frozen.
+The day 0 sample will be collected before randomisation or in the first 12 hours after randomisation in children in the PED group and in the first 24 hours of hospitalisation in the WARD group, if possible, or as soon as possible after initiation of antibiotics.
+The day 8 and 29 samples can be taken at home using a custom-made collection kit, which has been evaluated by one of the co-applicants for the use in young children.
+Pre-addressed freepost envelopes will be provided for parents to send the samples directly to the central laboratory (Institute of Child Health, UCL) to be processed and stored.